Last updated: August 3, 2022

 The Kent's traveled to Marin in 1903 after an economic downturn impacted the family's fortune.
 While there, a friend took them to Redwood Canyon, urging them to buy the grove and protect the majestic trees.
 At the time, much of the surrounding land was being plundered for timber and commercial use.
 Hesitant, the couple did buy all 611-acres for $45,000, “the lowest possible price… for preservation and not for exploitation.”

-In 1907, Redwood Canyon was under threat again – this time from a company that sought to exploit it for water.
-Arguing the resource was more important than tourism.
-To preserve their land, Kent went to Gifford Pinchot.
-President Theodore Roosevelt had appointed Pinchot head of the newly formed Forest Service.
-The Kent's sought to save the pristine redwood grove by donating it to the federal government.
+In 1907, Redwood Canyon was under threat again – this time from a company that sought to exploit it by logging the trees and daming the creek to create a reservoir.
+To conserve their land, Kent went to Gifford Pinchot whom President Theodore Roosevelt had appointed as head of the newly formed Forest Service.

-Invoking the Preservation of American Antiquities Act, Pinchot brought the conflict to Roosevelt’s attention.
-In 1908, the President accepted the land and named the grove Muir Woods National Monument.
-After the Kent's requested it be named for family friend and conservationist John Muir.
+Invoking the Preservation of American Antiquities Act, Pinchot brought the issue to Roosevelt’s attention.
+In 1908, the President accepted the land as a national monument.
+Rather than envoking their family name, the Kents chose to call the grove Muir Woods to honor their friend, renown conservationist John Muir.

 Politics

 Due to Kent's experience fighting corruption in Chicago, he was recruited in to the San Francisco Good Government League.
 By 1910, he decided to run for Congress.
-A member of the Progressive party, his political allies strongly supported him, and he went on to represent California in the House of Representatives for three terms.
+A member of the progressive wing of the Republican party, his political allies strongly supported him and was elected; he went on to represent California in the House of Representatives for two more terms as an Independent, serving until 1917.

 In 1915, Kent took thirty Congressional members and their wives to the top of Mt.
 Tamalpais.
 He served them lunch in the gorgeous natural setting of Muir Woods.
 By the next session of Congress, he had authored and secured the passage of the National Park Service Act.

-He also supported the Nineteenth Amendment.
-Likely influenced by his wife Elizabeth, a suffragist.
+He also supported the Nineteenth Amendment, likely influenced by his wife Elizabeth, who was a suffragist.
 William stated in Congress “all people should have the right to vote, and a woman is a person.”
 Although they agreed on suffrage, the couple disagreed on approach.
 William was supportive when she was lobbying, and organizing Congressional hearings for women’s right.
 But he did not appreciate Elizabeth's use of militant tactics, protesting, and frequent arrest.

 Anti-Immigrantion

 Along with suffrage and conservation, Kent carried racist views into the halls of Congress.
 During his campaigns, he ranted against Asian Americans, proclaiming: “We must exclude Asiatics.”
-Backed by the Oriental Exclusion League, many whites-only labor unions and headline driven newspapers.
-In a quote to a local newspaper Kent proudly states: “I have been writing and talking about the necessity of keeping this a white man’s country for the last 30 years.”
+He was backed by the Oriental Exclusion League, many whites-only labor unions, and headline-driven newspapers.
+In a quote to a local newspaper, Kent proudly states: “I have been writing and talking about the necessity of keeping this a white man’s country for the last 30 years.”

 After serving three terms, Kent left Congress to pursue a U.S. Senate seat.
 During his campaign speech, he stated: